SaladBoss/Garak-MCP/README.md

 - [ ] Test and validate OpenAI models (GPT-3.5, GPT-4)
 - [ ] Test and validate HuggingFace models
 - [ ] Test and validate local GGML models
-- [ ] Test and validate custom REST endpoints (LiteLLM, vLLM, etc.)
+- [ ] Test and validate custom REST (OpenAI like) endpoints (LiteLLM, vLLM, etc.)
+- [ ] Eventually merge ollama into custom REST (and remove OpenAI like name for model types) endpoints
 - [ ] Add support for Smithery AI: Docker and config